Apex Cursor

-Apex Cursors, introduced as a beta feature in Salesforce Summer ’24, offer a smarter way to handle large SOQL result sets.
-Instead of returning all records at once—as standard SOQL does—Apex Cursors retrieve data in smaller batches, making the process more efficient and controlled.
-This incremental data fetching helps reduce memory usage, boost performance, and allows developers to work with very large datasets without hitting governor limits or performance issues.
+Apex Cursors, introduced as a beta feature in Salesforce Summer ’24, provide a smarter way to handle large SOQL result sets.
+Instead of returning all records at once—as standard SOQL queries do—Apex Cursors retrieve data in smaller batches, making the process more efficient and controlled.
+This incremental data retrieval reduces memory usage, improves performance, and enables developers to work with very large datasets without hitting governor limits or experiencing performance issues.

 Benefits of Apex Cursors Over Batch Apex